James Turrell: Background

 James Turrell was born in Los Angeles, California.
 His father, Archibald Milton Turrell, was an aeronautical engineer and educator.
 His mother, Margaret Hodges Turrell, trained as a medical doctor and later worked in the Peace Corps.
 His parents were Quakers.

+One of his major inspirations to pursue art with light was an exhibit by Thomas Wilfred that he saw when he was 15.
 Turrell obtained a pilot's license when he was 16 years old.
 Later, registered as a conscientious objector during the Vietnam War, he flew Buddhist monks out of Chinese-controlled Tibet.
 Some writers have suggested it was a CIA mission; Turrell called it "a humanitarian mission" — and that he found "some beautiful places to fly".
 For years he restored antique airplanes to support his "art habit".

 He received a BA degree from Pomona College in perceptual psychology in 1965 (including the study of the Ganzfeld effect) and also studied mathematics, geology, and astronomy.
 The following year, Turrell enrolled in the graduate Studio Art program at the University of California, Irvine, where he began making work using light projections.
 His studies at Irvine were interrupted in 1966, when he was arrested for coaching young men to avoid the Vietnam draft.
 He spent about a year in jail.
 In 1973, he received a Master of Arts degree from Claremont Graduate University.